koderkaze/File-Encryption-Project/README.md

 ## Overview

-The File Encryptor is a Python-based command-line tool that enables users to secure sensitive data by encrypting files.
+The File Encryptor is a simple Python-based command-line tool that enables users to secure sensitive data by encrypting files.
 This project uses the `cryptography` library to implement encryption and decryption functionalities, providing a straightforward way to protect and recover data.

 ## Features